A questionnaire allows you to present one or more questions displayed in a single screen. Question and answer types include:

 Question order drop-down list in the questionnaire view panel (Figure 2).

 Multiple questionnaires can be grouped for the purposes of block counterbalancing.
 A study can contain multiple counterbalanced groups.
 In order to enable block counterbalancing, each questionnaire must be a sub-construct of a trial block.
-Block counterbalancing can be set at the root of the study tree (Figure 3).
+Block counterbalancing can be set from the study sequence screen (Figure 3).
 See Counterbalancing trial blocks for more detail.